Declaring a Drinking Water Issue for Private Wells: A Guide Under the Clean Water Act

 Introduction

-The Clean Water Act (CWA) in Ontario provides a framework for protecting drinking water sources, including both municipal systems and private wells.
+The Clean Water Act (CWA) in Ontario provides a framework for protecting drinking water sources, including both municipal systems and – with limitations – private wells.
 While the primary focus of the Act is on municipal systems, provisions allow for the identification and management of drinking water issues related to private wells.
-This article outlines the process by which a Source Protection Committee (SPC) can declare a drinking water issue for a private well, and the subsequent actions that can be taken to protect the groundwater aquifer.
+This article outlines the process by which a Source Protection Region can declare a drinking water issue for a private well, and the subsequent actions that can be taken to protect the groundwater aquifer.

 Identifying a Drinking Water Issue